jmorris-uk/fortran-googletest/README.md

 # Fortran Googletest

-Example of google test for Fortran code
+Example of googletest for Fortran code

 ## Requirements